joziasmartini/collapse/README.md

 - There is to ways to run it:
 - Through terminal, run `node collapse.js`
 - Through browser, run `npm run dev` and access `game.html`

+### License

+This is a private project and its use by third parties is not allowed.